-ALT (Altitude) - Shows the Altitude of the GPS Antenna on the mean sea level.
-It i received from GPS, sentence GGA.
+ALT (Altitude) - Shows the Altitude of the GPS antenna on the mean sea level.
+It is received from GPS, sentence GGA.

-APP Wind DIR SPD (Apparent Wind Direction) - Shows the Apparent Wind Direction when a external wind instrument with NMEA is connected.
+APP Wind DIR (Apparent Wind Direction) - Shows the Apparent Wind Direction when a external wind instrument with NMEA is connected.